jirkapok/Presentations/TestableCalculator/readme.md

 ### 2. Add new feature to support "substract" operation

 1. Move the Console.WriteLine out of the switch statement (to local variable, split declaration and assingment and move variable to outer scope refactorings)
-2. Use extact method to isolate the switch statement
+2. Use extact method to isolate the switch statement to calculate method and update tests

 ### 3. Replace the user interface by another one